danielanywhere/Geometry/README.md

 If you would like to see a bigger-picture view of the library in daily use, review some of the source of my other GitHub project **danielanywhere/ShopTools**.
-That project uses Dan's Geometry Library do draw graphics, calculate distances, and perform a lot of the heavy lifting.
+That project uses Dan's Geometry Library to draw graphics, calculate distances, and perform a lot of the heavy lifting.

 For the full documentation of this library, you can access the API in